-The birth of rugby is argued to have been 1823, when a student at the Rugby school, William Webb Ellis, first picked up the ball and ran with it.
-This was during a game of football.
-The origin of Rugby has been traced to many possible ancient games.
-A Celtic game called Caid was one possibility.
-A form of football, which at some times became a brutal competition, was chronicled throughout medieval times.
-It has also been argued that the game was developed from one that originated in Scandinavia, from a Viking game call Knappan.
-And finally, there is the theory that it originated from the 6th century Roman sport of Harpastrum.
+The origin of rugby can be traced to 1823 when William Webb Ellis, a student at the Rugby school, first picked up the ball and ran with it during a game of football.
+It is also said that it developed in Scandinavia from a Viking game called Knappan.
+Another theory is that it originated from the 6th century Roman sport of Harpastrum.

-From 1895 to 1908 major rule revisions took place and the formation of the Rugby League changed the game.
+From 1895 to 1908, major rule revisions took place and the formation of the Rugby League changed the game.
 The Northern Union split from the Union due to disputes over payments to players.
-Northern Union teams were paying “broken time” payments to their players to compensate them for time lost from work.
-The RFU wanted to keep a true amateur status, and therefore outlawed the payments.
 True professionalism was not allowed into the sport until August of 1995, almost 100 years after the split.

 Rugby is a game with a good deal of running, and a lot of hard hitting.
 The minimal, if any, protective equipment worn by players makes it a very violent sport, as well.
 Because of this, players must be in good physical condition to compete.
 They must have good cardiovascular conditioning to run the field and must have good musculature to protect their bones and joints.
 Speed and agility are also important to outrun and out-maneuver other players.